Quantum Advantage for Multi-option Portfolio Pricing and Valuation Adjustments: More on CVA

 XVA is a term used to encompass a series of value adjustments to the valuation of a portfolio.
 These adjustments are dependent on the profiles of the parties in question, usually the seller of the derivatives contracts and a corresponding buyer.

-The role of the XVA desk in a trading operation is outlined in the Figure \ref{fig:xva_trading}.
+The role of the XVA desk in a trading operation is outlined in the \cref{fig:xva_trading}.
 The XVA desks play a primary role of valuing these adjustments, and writes protection against losses of the derivative trading operations.
-They might also optionally warehouse this risks or hedge against these risks.
-In our discussion, we narrowed the scope of the XVA problem to just credit risks, which are risk that a party binded by a financial contract fails to make due payments to the other party.
-Credit Valuation Adjustment (CVA), can then be defined as the market price of a credit risk on a financial instrument as a portfolio of instruments that are marked to market.
-In particular, This valuation adjustment is synonymous with how a chronic smoker might have to pay higher premiums on insurance.
-Since the credit crises of 2007, the Basel Framework recommends a bilateral model, but many banks to this day use unilateral CVA and the use of bilateral models remain contentious \cite{Green2015}.
-In this paper we only consider the unilateral credit adjustments, which do not take into account one's own default risk and hence simpler to calculate.
+They might also optionally warehouse or hedge against these risks.
+In our discussion, we narrowed the scope of the XVA problem to just credit risks, which are risks that a party binded by a financial contract fails to make due payments to the other party.
+Credit Valuation Adjustment (CVA), can then be defined as the market price of credit risk on a portfolio of instruments that are marked to market.
+In particular,

+This valuation adjustment is similar to how a chronic smoker might have to pay higher premiums on insurance.
+Since the credit crises of 2007, the Basel Framework has recommended a bilateral model.
+However, many banks still use unilateral CVA and the use of bilateral models remains contentious~\cite{Green2015}.
+In this paper, we only consider the unilateral credit adjustments, which do not take into account one's own default risk and hence are simpler to calculate.
 To that effect, the CVA formula in our discussion is strictly positive.

-While there is no market standard, there are two types of CVAs - unilateral CVA and bilateral CVA \cite{brigo2013}.
+While there is no market standard, there are two types of CVAs - unilateral CVA and bilateral CVA~\cite{brigo2013}.
 The difference is that unilateral CVA only takes into consideration the counterparty credit risk while bilateral CVA also takes into account the credit risk of `self', or the accounting party.
 Many derivative contracts such as interest rate swaps involve cash flow payments in both direction based on market conditions and as such, both parties carry the risk.